 International Experience Canada (IEC) working holiday program

-The IEC currently offers 5,000 two year Canadian working holiday permits to British citizens between the age of 18-30 (inclusive) every year.
-This work permit means the holder can work and travel anywhere in Canada for the full time period and (unlike in Australia) it does not restrict how long you can work for an individual employer.
+The IEC program offers young citizens of participating countries the chance to live and work in Canada for up to two years.
+The IEC working holiday program includes an open work permit that allows the holder can work and travel anywhere in Canada.
+It also does not restrict how long you can work for an individual employer.
 Many IEC participants go on to apply for Permanent Residency.
-British Citizens can only participate once.
+Restrictions on age and length of IEC participation vary according to citizenship.

-The demand for these places on the program is very high and is likely to be even higher with the Brexit situation.
 The application process is currently based on a random selection procedure.
 Applicants complete basic eligibility questions online and enter a pool, from which candidates are then invited from over the next 6-8 months.
-The actual application process, when invited from a pool, an take up to two months.
+The actual application process, after being invited from a pool, can take up to two months.

-Top tip – if you are lucky enough to have another qualifying citizenship (e.g. Ireland), you can also apply using this passport.
-Ireland’s IEC program has more places and much less demand than the British version.
+Top tip – if you are lucky enough to have another qualifying citizenship (e.g. British AND Irish), you can apply using both passports.
+Ireland’s working holiday program, for example, has more places and much less demand than the British version.

 While the IEC program provides an open work permit, Express Entry offers the opportunity to become Permanent Resident.
-Being a Permanent Resident of Canada means you can basically come and go into Canada for the rest of your life as long as you live there for a minimum of two years of every five.
+Being a Permanent Resident of Canada means you can basically come and go to Canada for the rest of your life as long as you live there for a minimum of two years of every five.
 Pretty sweet hey?
-Up to 10,000 UK residents a year emigrate to Canada using the Express Entry system.
+Thousands of people move to Canada every year using the Express Entry system.

-Express Entry is a points based program that evaluates candidate’s skills, work experience, education and potential to settle in Canada.
+Express Entry is a point-based program that evaluates a candidate’s skills, work experience, education and potential to settle in Canada.
 Eligible candidates are put into a pool and then the highest scoring candidates will be invited to apply for permanent residency.
 Total potential point score is 1,200.
 Once invited, the application process takes around six months.

 Age – in general, the lower your age, the more points